LL-Pengfei/CS1010-AY1819S1-Personal/docs/14-pointers.md

 ![pointers](figures/pointers/pointers.002.png)

-So, _always make sure that your pointer is pointing to the right location before deferencing and writing to the location._
+So, _always make sure that your pointer is pointing to the right location before dereferencing and writing to the location._

 [^2]: I leave it to the later OS classes CG2271 / CS2016 to explain the term "segmentation" and "fault".
 Interested students can always google and [read on Wikipedia](https://en.wikipedia.org/wiki/Segmentation_fault).